eclipse-archived/ceylon-lang.org/code/architecture.md

 ## Language module

+The language module is found in the `ceylon.language` repository.
 The language module is special, because it contains types that are used by the compiler to compile other code.
 Therefore, the language module itself can't be compiled - there is a